zenAndroid/wannabe-schemer/README.md

 ...Yeah ... i might ... fiddle with this ...

 This coercion scheme has many advantages over the method of defining explicit cross-type operations, as outlined above.
 Although we still need to write coercion procedures to relate the types (possibly n 2 procedures for a system with n types), we need to write only one procedure for each pair of types rather than a different procedure for each collection of types and each generic operation.117 What we are counting on here is the fact that the appropriate transformation between types depends only on the types themselves, not on the operation to be applied.

+### Exercices about the polynomials ###

+Did exercice 2.87, not particularly difficult.
+Exercice 2.89 qmd 2.90 truly don't interest me, seems like way too much effort for the same rational/polar shenanigans.
+Exercice 2.88 and 2.91 sound neat, maybe ill do it later.

+Honestly im pretty tired from this chapter ...

+The extended exercice on rational function will probably also have to wait until later when (if) ill be revisiting this.

 ## Note ##

 There are still a number of individual exercises that i will record for posterior practice.